Marceloasf/aws-cloud-practitioner/README.md

 - AWS Partners Well-Architected Best Practices (Technical)
 - AWS Certified Solutions Architect - Associate Learning Path
 - AWS Professional Services: Cloud adoption Framework
-- AWS Certified Solutions Architect or AWS Certified Developer
+- AWS Certified Solutions Architect then AWS Certified Developer

+To become an AWS Partner, there are some steps:

+1. Registered
+2. Enrolled
+3. Confirmed
+4. Validated: This one is the most important of them all, because here is where the partner earns the bulk of the benefits
+5. Differentiated

 APN Partner Central: